harshsinghcs/dyrectorio/CONTRIBUTING.md

 ### Commit signatures

-Submitting pull requests require all commits to be signed with a GPG signature.
-Refer to the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification) to setup GPG signing.
+Submitting pull requests requires all commits to be signed with a GPG signature.
+Refer to the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification) to set up GPG signing.